aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

     }
       ```

 > **_NOTE:_** As part of the migration task, we have created the above mapping rule to include tables that are related to Payment and Billing use case only.
 DMS provides rich set of selection and transformation rules for migration (e.g. selecting specific tables, remove column, define primary key etc.).
 For this lab, we will convert the source schema, table and column names to lower case, and rename the schema owner from taxi to public in Aurora PostgreSQL database.
 Please refer to [DMS](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.CustomizingTasks.TableMapping.html) documentation to learn more.

  ![](./assets/dms-task2-3.png)

- 4. Do not modify anything in the Advanced settings.
+ 7. Do not modify anything in the Advanced settings.

- 5. Click **Create task**.
+ 8. Click **Create task**.
 The task will begin immediately.
-If the task is not started, please start the task manually (Click the Actions and Start/Restart task).
+If the task is not started, start the task manually (Select the task, Click Actions and then Start/Restart task).

 ![](./assets/dms-task2-4.png)

  ## Monitoring Replication Task for Aurora PostgreSQL

-1. Go to Replication task and **Click the task** and look at the Table Statistics.
+1. Go to **Data Migration tasks** and Click the task name and look at the **Table Statistics** tab.

 ![](./assets/dms-task-2-5.png)

-2. You can also see the logs in CloudWatch Logs.
+2. You can also review the replication task details in CloudWatch Logs.

 ![](./assets/dms-task2-6.png)